MRiffiAslett/NLI-Baseline-PyTorch/README.md

 # pytorch-nli
-This repository aims for providing all the baseline models for Natural Language Inference(NLI) task.
-The main objective of this repository is to provide extensible code structure and framework for working on NLI tasks.
-This repository can be taken and used to train various combination of models and datasets.
-Evaluation on trained model and pre-trained model can also be done.
 This repository is written using Pytorch and Torchtext.

 #### Supported Options